 6. Do 500 mV/g sensors just have more internal electronic gain than a general purpose (100 mV/g) sensor?

 No. A sensor with additional electronic gain will produce the desired effect of increasing the amplitude of vibration output of the low level signal.
 However, this technique will also produce the undesired effect of increasing the level of the noise within the sensor.
 The only technique to increase the sensitivity without increasing the noise is to mechanically gain the signals.
 Mechanical gain is accomplished by increasing the sensor mass (low frequency sensors are generally heavier than other sensors) and /or using a higher output sensing crystal.
-All Wilcoxon Research low frequency, high output sensors use mechanical gain.
+All Wilcoxon low frequency, high output sensors use mechanical gain.

 7. With the higher output sensitivity, won't a low frequency sensor overload easily?

 With their high sensitivity output and consequently lower amplitude range, low frequency/ high output sensors are vulnerable to overload especially in the presence of significant high frequency vibration.
-For this reason, Meggitt includes a low-pass filter within the electronics of these Wilcoxon Research sensors.
+For this reason, Wilcoxon includes a low-pass filter within the electronics of these Wilcoxon sensors.
 This filter controls the high-end frequency cut-off and attenuates the high frequency signals.
 By not processing the high frequency (and often high vibration level) data, there is less chance of sensor overload.